Invasive Plants & Animals

 What is an invasive species?

 An invasive species is a non-native species whose introduction does, or is likely to, cause economic or environmental harm or harm to human health.
 An invasive species can be a plant, animal, or any other biologically viable species that enters an ecosystm beyond its native range.

-Invasive Plants: these invaders are what you might call "noxious weeds."
+Invasive plants are what you might call "noxious weeds."
 Some are beautiful, some are ugly, but they are all tough and adaptive.
 Many of them have already conquered vast stretches of the lands and cities out here in the West.
 Some of them may be in your own backyard!

-Did you know?
 If you travel in the forest with livestock, weed-free feed is required.
-Click here to learn more Weed Free Feed and good livestock management practices.
+Click here to learn more Weed-Free Feed and good livestock management practices.

-Check out our Invasive Plants Treatment page for detailed maps of known invasive plant infestations and proposed treatment areas with 12 maps covering the Deschutes & Ochoco National Forests and the Crooked River National Grassland.
+Check out the Forest Service Pacific Northwest Region's Invasive Plants Treatment page for detailed maps of known invasive plant infestations and proposed treatment areas.

 Where are Invasive Species?